PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Numerical Results

+{\bf Hamilton-Jacobi-Bellman Equation:} The Hamilton-Jacobi-Bellman (HJB) equation appears in many different areas including economics, behavioral science, computer science, and biology.
+High-dimensional HJB equations are popular in game theory and dynamic resource allocation problems~\cite{han2018solving, powell2007approximate}.
+Here, we considered the following Hamilton-Jacobi-Bellman equation for $t \in [0,1]$ and $\x \in \mathbb{R}^{100}$:

-As in the example of Allen-Cahn equation, we sampled $\x_1,\dots,\x_{1136}$ from different normal distributions, and used the method in \cite{han2018solving} to obtain $u(t=0,\x_1),\dots,u(t=0,\x_{1136})$ from the equation.
-The goal of PCE-Net is to learn the input-output relations $(\x_1,u(t=0,\x_1)),\dots,(\x_n,u(t=0,\x_{1136}))$.
+The equation minimizes the cost functional through the control process, where the value of the solution $u(t, x)$ at $t = 0$ represents the optimal cost when the state starts from $x$.
+We sampled $\x_1,\dots,\x_{1990}$ from different normal distributions, and used the method in \cite{han2018solving} to obtain $u(t=0,\x_1),\dots,u(t=0,\x_{1990})$ from the equation.
+The goal of PCE-Net is to learn the input-output relations $(\x_1,u(t=0,\x_1)),\dots,(\x_n,u(t=0,\x_{1990}))$.
 The 100 features were encoded with a VAE (16 neurons in the hidden layer) to a 6-dimensional latent space.
-The learning rate was $10^{-4}$ and the number of epochs was $150$.
-For the PCE stage, we chose adaptively the degree to be 2.
+LR$=10^{-3}$, \#epochs$=4900$, and the PCE degree was 5.
+The hyperparameter values obtained were $\lambda=10$ and $\sigma=0.4837$.
 Results are reported in Figure \ref{PDE-fig} (right).
+We plot the histogram of the PCENet responses for the test data (top right), which show good agreement with the true data histogram.
+We again consider the input state of $x=(0, \ldots , 0)$ and estimate the optimal cost $u(t=0, x=(0, \ldots , 0))$ using PCENet.
+In Figure~\ref{PDE-fig} (bottom right) we report the PCENet (mean and standard deviation) estimations as a function of number of samples in the latent space.